Updated August 2024–Are you curious about exploring other parts of Ireland outside of Dublin?

 What’s even better, you get to explore a whole other side of Ireland that is equally as intriguing as its capital city.

-While you can certainly explore day trips from Dublin on your own by car, for most first-time travelers to Ireland, taking an organized tour is a good way to see Ireland, plus all of the tours mentioned in this blog are fairly inexpensive.
+While you can certainly explore day trips from Dublin on your own by car, for most first-time travelers to Ireland, taking an organized tour is a good way to see Ireland, plus all of the tours mentioned in this blog post are fairly inexpensive.

 You may not be interested in renting a car anyway.
 In fact, a rental car is nice but not a necessity.